 Before joining ICE, Luis worked for the Florida Department of Children and Families and served as an immigration attorney with the Legal Aid Society of the Orange County Bar Association.
 He graduated from the University of Florida, Levin College of Law, cum laude, where he was a two-time Florida Bar Foundation Fellow and a Public Service Fellow.
 He was also a Florida Education Fund scholar and was honored for volunteering hundreds of hours of pro bono service through the Pro Bono Project.

-In 2001, Maldonado graduated from Stetson University's College of Arts and Sciences, magna cum laude.
-While at Stetson, he was honored as his class's commencement speaker; he was also a recipient of the Algernon Sidney Sullivan Award, the June Brooks Award for Social Activism and Public Service.
-He was also named one of the state's top 20 student leaders by Florida Student Leader Magazine.
+In 2001, he graduated from Stetson University's College of Arts and Sciences, magna cum laude.
+While at Stetson, he was honored as his class's commencement speaker; he was also a recipient of the Algernon Sidney Sullivan Award, the June Brooks Award for Social Activism and Public Service, and was named one of the state's top 20 student leaders by Florida Student Leader Magazine.

-He is the founder of two endowed scholarships—The Dr. Iliana Mankin First Generation Endowed Book Fund at Stetson and The Dr. Cassandra Etgeton Math Education Scholarship at the University of North Florida.
+As the beneficiary of strong mentorship, Luis is passionate about paying it forward, which he has done through student and professional mentoring, and by endowing named scholarships in memory of two of his mentors—The Dr. Iliana Mankin First Generation Endowed Book Fund at Stetson and The Dr. Cassandra Etgeton Math Education Scholarship at the University of North Florida.

-Maldonado previously served on Stetson's College of Arts and Sciences Advisory Board from 2012-2017, and he was elected to the Board of Trustees in 2017.
+Before his election to the Board of Trustees in 2017, Luis previously served on Stetson's College of Arts and Sciences Advisory Board from 2012-2017, and was part of the inaugural class of Leadership Stetson.